ethliup/UnrealCV/README.md

 # UnrealCV
 This is a customized version of the original [UnrealCV project](https://unrealcv.org).
 It is used to render RGB images, depth images as well as other kind of images from an Unreal 3D model.
-We used it to render rolling shutter images for our "Deep Shutter Unrolling Network" paper, which will be published in CVPR 2020.
+We used it to render rolling shutter images for our [Deep Shutter Unrolling Network](https://github.com/ethliup/DeepUnrollNet) paper, which is published in CVPR 2020.
 If you find our code is useful, please consider citing our paper as well as the original paper describing [UnrealCV](https://unrealcv.org).

 ```
 @inproceedings{Liu2020CVPR,